Supraventricular Tachycardia: Care Instructions

 Overview

 Having supraventricular tachycardia (SVT) means that sometimes your heart beats abnormally fast.
-This fast rhythm is caused by changes in the electrical system of your heart.
+This fast rhythm is caused by connections that don't work right in the electrical system of the heart.
 You may feel a fluttering in your chest (palpitations) and have a fast pulse.
-When your heart is beating fast, you may feel anxious and lightheaded, be short of breath, and feel discomfort in the chest.
+When your heart is beating fast, you may feel lightheaded, be short of breath, or feel discomfort in the chest.

-Your doctor may prescribe medicines to help slow down your heartbeat.
-Your doctor may also suggest you try vagal maneuvers to help slow your heart rate.
+There are also some things you can do to help prevent and stop SVT when it happens.
+You may take medicine to help prevent an episode.
+Your doctor may also suggest you try vagal maneuvers to help slow your heart rate if you have an episode.
 Your doctor can show you how to do them.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.